Your browser is unsupported

 Alisa Velonis photo.

-Alisa Velonis, PhD, assistant professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
+Alisa Velonis, PhD, associate professor of community health sciences, works toward solution-focused responses to intimate partner and gender-based violence.
 Much of her current work aims to improve health care systems’ ability to identify and respond to partner violence, especially through the use of implementation science and mobile technology, and demonstrates the importance of investing in the early stages of implementation readiness to create successful screening and response programs.
 Her teaching interests include reproductive health, gender-based violence, realist methodology, community health assessment and program evaluation.